flutter/website/src/add-to-app/ios/project-setup.md

 <li markdown="1">
-In **Info-Debug.plist** _only_ add the key `NSBonjourServices` and set the value to an array with the string `_dartobservatory._tcp`.
+In **Info-Debug.plist** _only_ add the key `NSBonjourServices` and set the value to an array with the string `_dartVmService._tcp`.
 Note Xcode will display this as "Bonjour services".

 Optionally, add the key `NSLocalNetworkUsageDescription` set to your